 1. Do my veins look abnormal?

-In most cases, the first symptom you will experience after developing abnormal veins is a change in your vein's appearance.
-Spider veins often appear as small, twisted veins near the skin's surface, while varicose veins are often larger, deeper and swollen.
-If you have noticed any of these changes on your face, hands, neck, legs or in other locations, you may have developed abnormal veins.
+In most cases, the first symptom you will experience after developing abnormal veins is a change in your vein’s appearance.
+Spider veins often appear as small, twisted veins near the skin’s surface, while varicose veins are often larger, deeper, and swollen.
+You may have developed abnormal veins if you have noticed any of these changes on your face, hands, neck, legs, or other locations.

 2. Am I experiencing other symptoms?

 Spider veins and varicose veins can cause other physical symptoms, especially when they form in the legs.
-Some of the symptoms you may experience include burning, tingling, cramping, itching, pain, throbbing, swelling, weakness and restlessness.
+Some symptoms you may experience include burning, tingling, cramping, itching, pain, throbbing, swelling, weakness, and restlessness.
 Serious cases of abnormal veins can also lead to skin ulcerations.

 If you are experiencing symptoms associated with abnormal veins in your legs, you may notice that these symptoms get worse after you have spent an extended period of time standing.

 3. Have I tried to treat my veins at home?